NanoRes/Owner-Governed-Asset-Ledger/README.md

 - Capture transaction signatures emitted by the CLI or Unity clients so support engineers can audit failures.
-Token Toss records mint and update signatures in both the editor asset and runtime JSON saves for this reason.【F:docs/ogal-protocol/mint-signature-changes.md†L7-L28】
+Token Toss records mint and update signatures in both the editor asset and runtime JSON saves for this reason.
 - Use the mint debugging runbook (`docs/ogal-protocol/mint-debugging-runbook.md`) to interpret common on-chain errors and confirm collection authority state.
-- Archive output from the helper scripts; each command logs JSON blobs containing namespaces, PDAs, and transaction metadata suitable for ingestion into your analytics stack.【F:docs/ogal-cli/ogal-cli-public-guide.md†L39-L139】
+- Archive output from the helper scripts; each command logs JSON blobs containing namespaces, PDAs, and transaction metadata suitable for ingestion into your analytics stack.

 ---